 No, nothing good is still around.
 Initially they also rejected me, opposite of Annie, they said my work was “too artsy for us”.
 And she was saying my work was too porno.
 Nobody wanted me.
 With Drummer Magazine I eventually became the Los Angeles photographer for them when a new art director took over and sent me a letter— “We would be honored to publish anything you offer.”

-5-6 years later, Long Nguyen contacted me saying, would you like to work for Flaunt.
+5-6 years later, I got contacted and asked would you like to work for Flaunt.
 I was shocked out of my mind, asked him if he had actually seen my work.
 He said yes, of course.
 So that was my first time doing “fashion” as a photographer.
 My first shoot for Flaunt was in New York and Dior Homme when Hedi Slimane first joined.
 So he wanted me to do that collection in bondage but he did not tell the model.
 So I got to break it to the model, he was a good sport.